Hyeonu-Cha/RestAPI-Practice/README.md

     ```sh
     dotnet run
     ```
 4. The API will be running on a local port (e.g., `http://localhost:5000`).
+Nothing will be posted for this version.
 5. Open your browser and navigate to `/swagger` on that URL (e.g., `http://localhost:5000/swagger`) to view the documentation.

 ## Project Structure